There had never been a pitcher who'd thrown as hard as her.

 WHAP!

 Little leaguers not used to standing in against a pitcher who knows how to pitch can dream up a lot of terrible places where a hard thrown ball can hit them.
 The head.
 The back.
 The knee.
 Thirty-eight years of being around little league and not once have I heard of a kid fearing, or ever actually getting hit, square in the stomach.
+Until Clare took her first pitch from Emily.

 The Bear howled in pain and immediately doubled over.
 Parents on the Mets sideline gasped.